🧭 Introduction: Why You Need an SEO Glossary

 Content Management System (CMS)

-Software used to build and manage websites.
-WordPress is the most popular CMS.
+A software platform used to manage and publish website content — WordPress is the most popular CMS globally.

 Crawl / Crawling